excitedcrayon/MVC/README.md

-# mvc-platform
+# MVC

-Building a PHP MVC using dependencies like composer
+Composition of a framework

+- Routing
+- Encapsulation
+- Database
+- Scalability